semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 Use the procedure described in this section if you use **Bitbucket Cloud Premium** plan.
 If you are **not** using Bitbucket Cloud Premium plan, you have to create a separate repository access token for each repository where you want to use Semgrep.
 See [Creating a repository access token](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-and-adding-a-repository-access-token).
 :::

 Create a workspace access token in Bitbucket (only available if you have Bitbucket Cloud Premium plan).
 Follow the instructions in [Create a Workspace Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/).
-Alternatively, follow the steps below to create workspace access token:
+Alternatively, follow these steps to create workspace access token:

 1. In Bitbucket workspace, click the cogwheel icon next to your profile icon in the top right.
 1. Click **Workspace settings** > **Access tokens**.